apache/manifoldcf/connectors/sharepoint/webservice/readme.txt

 one would have thought that Microsoft would have augmented the Permissions web service accordingly.
 Unfortunately, however, they did not.
 No other out-of-the-box web services which performed this necessary functionality were available either.
-We did inquire (through Magenic, our SharePoint contractor) whether Microsoft would be willing to release an augmented Permissions service as a patch, but they declined to do so.
+We did inquire (through Magenic, MetaCarta's SharePoint contractor) whether Microsoft would be willing to release an augmented Permissions service as a patch, but they declined to do so.

-As a result, we asked Magenic to provide a web service that did what we needed: give us access to item and folder level security information.
+As a result, MetaCarta Inc. asked Magenic to provide a web service that did what was needed: give access to item and folder level security information.
 What they eventually provided was a web service that looks identical to the Permissions web service, except that it understands the types "folder" and "item" as well as the other types.
 The MCPermissions web service also performs the necessary inheritance so that the SharePoint Connector could simply ask for the SIDs for an item, and it would get all the inherited SIDs, as appropriate.

+This web service was granted to the Apache Software Foundation by MetaCarta, Inc. as part of the entire ManifoldCF software grant.